Morse Bros. Company Founded

 Rebar Processing Facility

 In 2007 Knife River added a 16,000 S.F rebar processing facility to its property in Harrisburg Oregon.
 Home to cutting edge technology for rebar bending and shearing; the rebar processing facility supplies reinforcing materials for projects being manufactured at the Knife River Prestress facility and commercial projects.

 In 2010, Knife River introduced a new line of railroad product lines to complement a number of other business items related to the railroad industry being produced in Harrisburg.
 New casting beds and dedicated space were constructed at the Knife River prestress facility.

 Architectural Plant Expansion

 In 2018 Knife River added a 16,000 S.F covered expansion to its architectural building in Harrisburg Oregon.
-Home to the newly expanded Arcis division, this expansion features additional covered and controlled casting areas for architectural and commercial products.
+This expansion features additional covered and controlled casting areas for architectural and commercial products.

 Knife River Acquires Oldcastle Prestress in Spokane WA

 In 2020 Knife River doubles the size of their Prestress operations with the acquisition of Oldcastle precast in Spokane Washington growing their reach from Northern California, Oregon Washington and Idaho markets.